Have a pest problem? Save $75 on your first recurring service today with code 75OFF

 Typical of tiny biting pests, we often don’t see them until they’ve already bitten and symptoms appear.
 To know which course of treatment is required to effectively get rid of a potential bed bug or flea infestation, you need to properly identify which bug you’ve encountered.
 A solid way to decipher which type of bite you’re experiencing is learning how to tell the difference between bed bug bites and spider bites.
 Here are a few things to keep in mind:

-When trying to figure out whether you’ve been bit by a spider or a bed bug, take a look around to see if you can find any telltale signs of a possible infestation.
-For help getting rid of bed bugs and spiders, contact your local Orkin branch.
+If you’re trying to figure out whether a bed bug has bitten you, take a look around to see if you can find any telltale signs of a possible infestation.
+For help getting rid of bed bugs, contact your local Orkin branch.

 Schedule Inspection